YourOnly-One/yoo-hugo-content/yuki/eng-ph/blog/posts/2021/20211216-free_culture_and_copyright.md

 If there was already a Copyright Law during the time of William Shakespeare, the world would never know his memorable stories.
 His works were a remix of various works by other authors and it is Copyright infringement since he did not have permission to re-use their works.
 {{% /sembox %}}

-All things considered, we may be anti-Copyright but we are not endorsing Copyright infringement.
-The Copyright Law is in effect and we should respect it.
-As was explained we can use the Copyright Law to push for *a free, open, and sharing community* which is beneficial for everyone and promotes growth in all aspects of our society.
+All things considered, maybe we are anti-Copyright but it was because the Copyright Law is being abused for the benefit of the few.
+In response, advocates of Free Culture are using Copyright for everyone's gain, to push creativity, development, and our global culture and society forward.
+Are we also endorsing Copyright infringement?
+Certainly not!
+As was explained, we can use Copyright to push for *a free, open, and sharing community* which is beneficial for everyone and promotes growth in all aspects of our society.
 That is what ***Free Culture*** is all about.

 ## One final example
 This material is under a ***[Creative Commons Attribution-ShareAlike (CC-BY-SA) 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)***.
 It means  I have granted the Rights to create a derivative work, re-publish, re-distribute, even for commercial purposes, to anyone for as long as [1] Attribution (BY) is given; [2] the license of your derivative work is also under the same license (ShareAlike); and [3] all other requirements under the said license are followed.